 It is rare to find a book where you are completely familiar with its settings and themes from the first page, where some of the character’s experiences mirror some of your own.
-One of the best things about Twitter has to be discovering new authors, books and even presses via posts and recommendations.
-I had seen Jonathan Walker’s The Angels of L19 from Weatherglass Books being shared and when I got in touch about getting an ebook, not only did he arrange a copy but he also generously offered his essay ‘I was a Teenage Christian.’
+One of the best things about social media has to be discovering new authors, books and even presses via posts and recommendations.
+I had seen Jonathan Walker’s The Angels of L19 from Weatherglass Books being shared and when I got in touch about getting an ebook, not only did he arrange a copy, but he also generously offered his essay ‘I was a Teenage Christian.’
 (It is one of our most-read posts, so don’t miss it!)
 From the first words of the essay, I knew that this world would be very familiar to me, as I have a family connection to a similar church to the one at the heart of the story, the only difference being that ours was in North Liverpool and the one in The Angels of L19 is in the south of the city, in Garston, where Jack Byrne’s Liverpool story Under the Bridge is set – to make another connection!

 As The Angels of L19 starts, Robert and Tracey are, like many 80s teens, obsessed by music.
 Tracey is teaching herself to play the drums, trying to match Stephen Morris’s computer-assisted rhythms via her Walkman and drum kit, while Robert looks for hidden religious meaning in U2 lyrics – as I once did and as every music-loving Church-going kid back then must have done!
 Robert is a ‘bit odd,’ perhaps, ‘going through a stage,’ as might be said of him.
 He counts things, walks into church with a paper bag over his head and performs Smiths-influenced skits at church and the summer Merseyside Christian Youth Camp.
 Some of this is based on the author’s own experiences, as you will know from reading ‘I Was a Teenage Christian.’
 So some familiar situations, but since being baptised at camp, Robert has started seeing strange things, including what he calls a presence: